-- There is a diversity of unit sizes and types ranging from bachelor suites to homes with five or more bedrooms.
-There are a number of listings for apartments or condos. - Virtually all listings are marketing extended periods of availability and staff estimate that for approximately 11 out of the 28 of the noncompliant listings (39%) the owners do not live on the property.
-It appears unlikely that many listings are temporary listings where the owner rents their principal residence while they're away from home. - The 28 noncompliant listings represented approximately 1,590 room night stays between May and December 2024.
-The average and median number of room night stays during the listing period were low; 59 and 60, respectively.
-10 out of the 28 noncompliant listings (36%) had fewer than 10 room nights booked during the listing period, 8 of which had no bookings at all.
-When all active listings for complete homes are considered, the top ten STR operators accounted for 58% of all room night bookings. - It would appear that even with low booking numbers, a STR Operator can make as much or more than a typical monthly rent in Ladysmith.
+- Even with low booking numbers, it appears a STR Operator can make as much or more than a typical monthly rent in Ladysmith.
 According to CMHC, the median monthly rent in Ladysmith for a 2-bedroom unit dropped to \$1,221/month or \$14,652/year in 2024.
 The 2-bedroom units listed on online STR platforms range from \$142-\$588/Night.
 At those rates, booking for only 10 nights per month results in approximately \$1,420-\$5,880 in monthly revenue. - According to the CMHC Rental Market Survey, the Town's total rental housing stock is 214 units and rental vacancy increased substantially between 2023 and 2024-from 0.7 to 3.3% (see Attachment C.).
 Generally, a 3% vacancy rate is considered ideal.
-The Rental Market Survey occurs annually each October and with a rental housing stock of only 214 units, Ladysmith's vacancy rate can be easily influenced by temporary spikes or dips in housing characteristics.
+The Rental Market Survey occurs annually each October and with a rental housing stock of only 214 units, Ladysmith's vacancy rate can be easily influenced by temporary fluctuations in housing supply.
 For example, the addition of 10 new, vacant units during the 2024 Rental Market Survey would have increased the vacancy rate to 4.5%.